Feral: Economic harm

 Feral animals compete with domestic livestock, and may degrade fences, water sources, and vegetation (by overgrazing or introducing seeds of invasive plants).
 Although hotly disputed, some cite as an example the competition between feral horses and cattle in the western United States.
 Another example is of goats competing with cattle in Australia, or goats that degrade trees and vegetation in environmentally-stressed regions of Africa.
 Accidental crossbreeding by feral animals may result in harm to breeding programs of pedigreed animals; their presence may also excite domestic animals and push them to escape.
 Feral populations can also pass on transmissible infections to domestic herds.
 Loss to farmers by aggressive feral dog population is common in India.

 Economic benefits

 Many feral animals can sometimes be captured at little cost and thus constitute a significant resource.
 Throughout most of Polynesia and Melanesia feral pigs constitute the primary sources of animal protein.
 Prior to the Wild and Free-Roaming Horses and Burros Act of 1971, American mustangs were routinely captured and sold for horsemeat.
-In Australia feral goats, pigs and dromedaries are harvested for the export for their meat trade.
-At certain times, animals were sometimes deliberately left to go feral, typically on islands, in order to be later recovered for profit or food use for travelers (particularly sailors) at the end of a few years.
+In Australia, feral goats, pigs, horses, and dromedaries are harvested for the export for their meat trade.
+At certain times, animals were sometimes deliberately left to go feral, typically on islands, in order to be later recovered for profit or food use for travellers (particularly sailors) at the end of a few years.